markri/organist/README.md

 ```

 ## License ##
-The packers scripts to build the Organist box is licensed under the MIT licence.
+Organist is licensed under the MIT licence.
 View the LICENSE file

 ## Todo ##